genesys-samples/gride-demo/content/090-Conclusion/_index.md

 ## Finished!

 Congratulations!
 You've reached the end of today's workshop.
-You now have an operational omni-channel contact center agent experience.
+You now have an operational development org.
 We hope this was an informative journey, and that you are now confident in your interaction fielding abilities.

 ### Next Steps
 If you'd like to continue your Genesys Cloud CX journey, please visit the following links to complete other workshops: